Slourp/movies/README.md

 This is a Livewire and Laravel application that consumes a movie API.
 It is designed to work with Traefik and uses Docker Compose for easy deployment.
 By following the instructions below, you can run the application on your local machine.

-## Prerequisites…
-# Movie API Livewire and Laravel App 🎥🌐🚀

-This is a Livewire and Laravel application that consumes a movie API.
-It is designed to work with Traefik and uses Docker Compose for easy deployment.
-By following the instructions below, you can run the application on your local machine.

 ## Prerequisites

 Before running this application, make sure you have the following installed: